SmartBear/readyapi4j/modules/cucumber/modules/bdd4oas/README.md

 ```
 As you can see this calls the existing step definitions defined in the OASStepDefs/RestStepDefs classes (as did the above examples).

+## x-bdd-when reference

+`x-bdd-when` statements can be one of the following:
+* a single string value that can optionally contain parameterizations (see above)
+* an array containing single string values or `when` objects containing the following properties
+  * a `when` single string value optionally containing parameterizations
+  * a `parameters` map containing `name:value` pairs where name is the name of an existing parameter for the containing
+    operation and value is the value it should be assigned

+See examples of both of these under [Adding Parameters and Assertions](#adding-parameters-and-assertions) above.

+## x-bdd-then reference

+`x-bdd-then` statements can be one of the following:
+* a single string value
+* an array containing single string values or `then` objects containing the following properties
+  * a `then` single string value
+  * an `assertions` array containing `assertion` objects as described below

+See examples of both of these under [Adding Parameters and Assertions](#adding-parameters-and-assertions) above.

 ## Assertion reference

-As shown in the example above it is possible to add assertions to x-bdd-then extensions.
-The following assertions are currently available:
+As described above it is possible to add assertions to `x-bdd-then` extensions, the below assertions are
+currently available.
+All assertions require a `type` property as described below.

 ### json assertion

 The following properties are available for the json assertion
-* type = "json" (required)
+* `type: json`
-* path = a json-path expression to apply to the response body (mandatory)
+* `path`: a json-path expression to apply to the response body (mandatory)
 * one of the following
-  * value = an expected value returned by the json-path expression
+  * `value`: an expected value returned by the json-path expression
-  * regex = a regular expression that must match the value returned by the json-path expression
+  * `regex`: a regular expression that must match the value returned by the json-path expression
-  * count = the expected number of items returned by the json-path expression
+  * `count`: the expected number of items returned by the json-path expression
 * if none of these three is specified the assertion checks that any value for the json-path expression exists

 ### content assertion

 The following properties are available for the content assertion
-* type = "contains" (required)
+* `type: contains`
 * one of the following
-  * content = an expected value contained in the response
+  * `content`: an expected value contained in the response
-  * regex = a regular expression that must match the entire response
+  * `regex`: a regular expression that must match the entire response

 ### header assertion

 The following properties are available for the header assertion
-* type = "header" (required)
+* `type: header`
-* name = the name of the header to assert
+* `name`: the name of the header to assert
 * optionally one of the following
-  * value = the expected value of the header
+  * `value`: the expected value of the header
-  * regex = a regular expression that must match the header value
+  * `regex`: a regular expression that must match the header value
 * if neither of these is specified the assertion checks that the header exists in the response, ignoring its value

 ### xml assertion

 The following properties are available for the xml assertion
-* type = "xpath" (mandatory)
+* `type: xpath`
-* path = an xpath expression to apply to the response body (required)
+* `path`: an xpath expression to apply to the response body (required)
-* value = the expected value to be returned by the xpath expression (required)
+* `value`: the expected value to be returned by the xpath expression (required)

 ## Using the OASBackend